NTIA/5G_Aerial_RF_Radiation_Data/README.md

 ## Dataset Format

 Data is contained in zipped files.
 Each zipped file represents a measurement campaign.
 Data includes measurement (.mat, .csv, .xlsx) files, plot (.jpg, .fig) files, and a readme (.txt) file.
+The data can be accessed by clicking on Dataset under Releases on the right side of this page.

 ## NTIA Report